Inside the Pressure Cooker: Cost Trends and Strategies for Renewal Season

 Behavioral Health: Utilization and Cost Surge

 More people than ever are using behavioral health services.
-Lyra Health found that inpatient hospital stays for mental health went up from 4% to 12% between 2022 and 2023, and almost half of benefits headers have noticed more claims for kids, teens, and serious mental health needs.
+Lyra Health found that serious mental health needs have climbed 67% in just the past year, and more than half of benefits leaders have noticed more claims for kids, teens, and serious mental health needs.
 It shows how quickly demand is rising, and there’s no sign of slowing down.

 Employers have to strike a balance between offering good coverage and trying out new ways to pay for care, like investing in point solutions, adding more coverage under their plans plus partnering with EAPs.
 That way, they can keep costs under control while still making sure their employees get the support they need.